ahuacate/pve-host/README.md

 | Partition 1 - ZFS L2ARC GB size                  | 120       | 64        |
 | Partition 2 - ZFS ZIL (Logs) GB size             | 8         | 8         |

-First identify which drive devices are used for your Proxmox VE OS.
-If you chose ZFS Raid1 during the Proxmox install then you have two drives to partition.
-To identify the drives to partition first SSH into `pve-01`(ssh root@192.168.1.101) or use the Proxmox web interface CLI shell `pve-01` > `>_ Shell` and type the following into the CLI terminal window:
+First, identify which drive devices are for your Proxmox VE OS.
+If you chose ZFS Raid1 during the Proxmox installation then you have two drives to partition.
+To identify the drives to partition the first SSH into `pve-01`(ssh root@192.168.1.101) or use the Proxmox web interface CLI shell `pve-01` > `>_ Shell` and type the following into the CLI terminal window:

 ```bash
 fdisk -l 2>/dev/null | grep -E 'BIOS boot|EFI System' | awk '{ print $1 }' | sort | sed 's/[0-9]*//g' | awk '!seen[$0]++'